OmenMon/omenmon.github.io/build.md

   * Build process updates to allow setting version number dynamically in preparation for _GitHub_ build workflow
   * Minor code changes and comment improvements pending the public release of the source code
   * Publish the source code; additionally, publish [a separate repository](https://github.com/OmenMon/Resources) with non-GPL3 components
-  * Reorganize the documentation: include the license, improve build instructions to cover setting assembly version via a build property
+  * Reorganize the documentation: add license information, improve build instructions to cover setting assembly version via a build property and merging the files from the separate _Resources_ repository
-  * Add `BiosErrorReporting` configuration setting to optionally ignore BIOS errors instead of throwing an exception (for use with not fully-compatible models)
+  * Add `BiosErrorReporting` configuration setting to optionally ignore BIOS errors instead of throwing an exception
   * First build to be completed using the _GitHub_ workflow

 ### 0.54 (2023-11-06)